 Attacking witness credibility could be key to your case

 A lot of criminal cases result in plea deals.
 This is understandable.
 After all, in many instances the evidence stacked against an accused individual may seem insurmountable.
-But just because the prosecution has a lot of evidence against you doesn’t mean that you...
+But just because the prosecution has a lot of evidence against you...